Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 #Favoriting a Tweet

-Within the `ActionCreator` we generate an according action:
+Within the `TimelineActionCreator` we generate an according action:

 ```swift
   static func favoriteTweet(tweet: Tweet) -> ActionCreator {